bishtanuj/python/Data Structure/README.md

 - Non - Linear Data Structure

 #### Linear Data Structure
-- It is a type of data structure where the arrangement of data is such that the each element is directly connected to its previous and next elements. <br> For example: Arrays, Linked List, Queue, Stack.
+- It is a type of data structure where the arrangement of data is such that the each element is directly connected to its previous and next elements. <br> For example: Array, Linked List, Queue, Stack.
 - All the elements in the linear data structure can be traversed in single run.

+#### Non - Linear Data Structure
+- It is a type of data structure where the arrangement of data is such that the each element is directly connected with more than one element. <br> For example: Trees, Graphs.
+- All the elements in the non - linear data structure can not be traversed in a single run.